Influence of field-like torque in synchronization of spin torque oscillators: Abstract

 \section{Abstract}

-Synchronization of two spin torque oscillators coupled in parallel through current is investigated by taking into account the influence of field-like torque.
-It is shown that the presence of such torque can cancel out the effect of damping and thus can induce synchronized oscillations in response to the direct current.
-Further, our results show that the existence of positive field-like torque enhances the frequency of the synchronized oscillations without affecting the power.
-The validity of the above results is confirmed by numerical and analytical studies based on the Landau-Lifshitz-Gilbert-Slonczewski equation.
+The magnetization dynamics of two parallelly coupled spin torque oscillators, destabilization of steady states and removal of multistability, are investigated by taking into account the influence of field-like torque.
+It is shown that the existence of such torque can cancel the effect of damping and can, therefore, cause the oscillators to exhibit synchronized oscillations in response to direct current.
+Further, our results show that the presence of field-like torque enhances the power and Q-factor of the synchronized oscillations.
+The validity of the above results is confirmed by numerical and analytical studies based on the stochastic Landau-Lifshitz-Gilbert-Slonczewski equation.